neokry/noun-site/templates/vote/description.md

-# Builder DAO
+# Purple DAO

-Builder members govern Builder DAO.
-Builder members can vote on proposals or delegate their vote to a third party.
+Purple members govern Purple DAO.
+Purple members can vote on proposals or delegate their vote to a third party.